- Lars von Trier

 Nymphomaniac is much different than the outlandish ads suggest, even if the marketing campaign sells the film’s sex and usual controversy around von Trier.
 However titillating first images and promotional materials may have been, von Trier mostly (but not exclusively) seeks to arouse our intellectual considerations of sex with the complicated structure of his film.
 Of course, being von Trier, he also seeks to test his audience’s limits for what constitutes non-pornographic depiction of nudity and sex acts in a commercial arthouse film.
 But before the show begins, the audiences is notified, “This film is an abridged and censored version,” and by the time it’s over, we’re left to wonder what has been censored.
 Vol. 1 alone features a montage of a few dozen penises flashing onscreen, viewable fellatio, and countless sex scenes—all presented with as much erotic intent as a dry lesson in psychoanalysis.
 To be sure, Nymphomaniac is not for prudish American audiences discomfited with the notion of sexuality, but rather a more discerning audience willing to look upon these graphic acts of sexual obsession as a meaningful component of human identity.

 Such an audience is found in Seligman (Stellan Skarsgård), an older man who, at the beginning of Nymphomaniac Vol. 1, finds a woman battered and unconscious in an alley.
-This is Joe (Gainsbourg), and after she refuses his offer to call an ambulance, Seligman invites her back to his apartment to recuperate.
+This is Joe (Gainsbourg).
+After she refuses his offer to call an ambulance, Seligman invites her back to his apartment to recuperate.
 He engages in conversation, and she offers to recount her life story as a nymphomaniac, warning “It will be long and moral.”
 But Selgiman is game.
 Sipping tea, she begins with the eye-opening line “I discovered my cunt at age 2,” and from here on out doesn’t romanticize her story.
 Every vagina is a “cunt” and every penis is a “cock”, while Joe’s relationship with her “cold bitch” mother (Connie Nielsen) is counteracted by her surprisingly healthy relationship with a loving father (Christian Slater).
 She’s a woman who judges herself in harsh terms, calling it “shameful” when she “lubricates” over the death of her father.
 Her story is told episodically in flashback, structured by von Trier’s oft-used chapters and titles, and intercut by scenes of Joe and Seligman talking in his apartment.

 In the flashback scenes, the adolescent Joe is played by Stacy Martin, an inexperienced model-turned-actress whose inability to emote during her many sex scenes leaves the young character seemingly vacant.
 (That the more potent actress Gainsbourg wasn’t tasked with playing the younger version of her character is the film’s biggest misstep.)
 After an unceremonious loss of her virginity to her lifelong fixture Jerome (Shia LaBeouf), she forms an underground club of independent women who “combat the love-obsessed society” through meaningless acts of sex, picking up random men on trains and such.
 Before long, she’s the club’s only member and juggles several men throughout each day.
 In what’s arguably the film’s best scene, Mrs. H (Uma Thurman), the wife of one of her conquests, shows up at Joe’s apartment for a confrontation of extreme sarcasm and sensationalism, insisting her children sit on “the whoring bed” where their father has been spending his time (this may be Thurman’s finest few minutes onscreen in a decade).
-Elsewhere, scenes with Joe’s father, an intensely expressive Slater, coincide with her further decline and ultimately the loss of her ability to orgasm altogether.
+Elsewhere, scenes with Joe’s father, an intensely expressive Slater, coincide with her further decline and ultimately the loss of her ability to achieve orgasm altogether.

 The scenes between Gainsbourg and Skarsgård in the apartment are excellent, and feature fine performances in an anecdotal, almost chamber drama style, as if Nymphomaniac was von Trier’s take on Ingmar Bergman’s Scenes from a Marriage, except, of course, not.
 We learn Seligman takes an interest because he’s lived an “asexual” life as a virgin (“There’s nothing sexual about me,” he confesses), and so he approaches Joe’s sordid tale from a truly objective viewpoint, judging her not on the performance of certain sex acts with “thousands” of men, but rather accepting her psychological state.
 Throughout, he interrupts her story to find a fascinating correlation between her sex life and the art of fly fishing (by way of Isaak Walton’s The Compleat Angler).
 To counteract Joe’s claims that “my actions exemplify that I’m a terrible human being,” Seligman observes and identifies why the Gainsbourg character is tragic and following her nature, and how her story relates to various cultural references, most prominently Christian symbolism.
 His remarks on her story give Joe perspective on her own life, but they also seem as if von Trier has written a film critic into his narrative to explain the higher purpose to everything in the film—a pretentious move by the director designed to convince viewers why his film is compelling.